adobe/squashtoberfest/README.md

 - To qualify, submit 5 or more pull requests during October 2019 to any open repositories under [github.com/adobe](https://github.com/adobe) or [github.com/magento](https://github.com/magento)
+    - Please note that these pull requests should be of high quality!
+Adding punctuation, rewriting sentences in documentation, or other such similar patches that do not provide added value to the project will not be counted!
+It is always best to tackle _open issues_ in the project instead of sending a pull request without first having a conversation about a changeset with the project maintainers.
 - At the end of the month we will crunch the numbers to see who qualified.
 - We will get in touch with qualifying contributors to get their shirt sizes and then ship them cool swag!